-4. Mine action
+4 Mine action

-Mine action refers to '.... those activities which aim to reduce the social, economic and environmental impact of explosive ordnance.
-Mine action is not just about clearing and releasing suspected land.
+Mine action refers to '.... those activities which aim to reduce the social, economic and environmental impact of explosive ordnance (EO).
+Mine action is not just about clearing and releasing suspected land2.
 It is also about people and societies, and how they are affected.
-The objective of mine action is to reduce the risk from explosive ordnance to a level where people can live safely; in which economic, social and health development can occur free from the constraints imposed by explosive ordnance contamination, and in which the victims' needs can be addressed.
+The objective of mine action is to reduce the risk from EO to a level where people can live safely; in which economic, social and health development can occur free from the constraints imposed by EO contamination, and in which the victims' needs can be addressed.'3

-The use of the term Explosive Ordnance in the IMAS shall be interpreted as encompassing mine action's response to the following munitions:
+The use of the term explosive ordnance in the IMAS shall be interpreted as encompassing mine action's response to the following munitions: